+Deliverables.
+Proposals should describe all products that the grantee will produce from the project.
 Successful applicants will submit relevant reports and deliverables to OJJDP.
 These will be a part of their progress reporting or special reports and include the following:

-- practitioner friendly overview documents highlighting the project's goals and objectives.
-(Refer to OJJDP News @ a Glance and JuvJust publications for examples of the type of documents requested, www.ojjdp.gov/enews/enews.html.). - at the request of OJJDP, practitioner friendly interim reports highlighting the project's progress and interim findings.
+- practitioner friendly overview documents highlighting the project's goals and objectives, as OJJDP requires.
+(Refer to OJJDP News @ a Glance and JuvJust publications for examples of the type of documents requested, www.ojjdp.gov/enews/enews.html.) - practitioner friendly interim reports highlighting the project's progress and interim findings, as OJJDP requires.

-- a detailed progress report to OJJDP every 6 months describing the status of the evaluation, methodological and implementation issues, progress toward the project goals, and other issues relevant to the study's completion. - a final, detailed report documenting the project and its findings.
-This publication should include an executive summary and be suitable for a non-technical audience, to be disseminated at OJJDP's discretion. - a final, technical journal article highlighting key findings suitable for publication in a refereed journal.
+- a detailed progress report to OJJDP every 6 months describing the status of the evaluation, methodological and implementation issues, progress toward the project goals, and any other issues that are relevant to the study's completion. - a final, detailed report documenting the evaluation and its findings.
+This publication should include an executive summary and be suitable for a non-technical audience, to be disseminated at OJJDP's discretion. - a final, technical journal article highlighting key evaluation findings suitable for publication in a refereed journal.